m5ghanba/skema/README.md

 ---

 ## 🛰️ Usage

+To use SKeMa after the initial installation, you must activate its virtual environment each time you start a new session.
+Navigate to the directory where you downloaded the SKeMa installation files (e.g., path/to/skema) and activate the virtual environment.
+If your command line prompt shows (base), the virtual environment is not activated; seeing (skema_env) confirms it is activated.

+On Windows: ``` cd path/to/skema skema_env\Scripts\activate ```

+On Mac: ``` cd path/to/skema source skema_env/bin/activate ```

+This will activate the skema_env virtual environment, where SKeMa and its dependencies are installed, ensuring the tool runs correctly.

 SKeMa uses Sentinel-2 satellite images, which can be downloaded from the [Copernicus Browser](https://dataspace.copernicus.eu/browser/).
 To access these images, you need to create a free account on the Copernicus Data Space website:
 - Visit [https://dataspace.copernicus.eu/](https://dataspace.copernicus.eu/) and click "Sign Up" to create an account.